Now that we’re getting deep into summer, here’s a question: Does your dog chase bees or wasps?

 Hand apply some meat tenderizer to the site of the sting.
 This helps neutralize the venom and take the “sting” out of the situation.
 A good alternative is bicarbonate soda.

 Make the bicarbonate into a solution with water, saturate a piece of cotton wool and hold it over the area.
-If you don’t have bicarb, then as a last resort apply a bit of toothpaste, which contains it (don’t let the dog lick the toothpaste off — it may upset his tummy).
+If you don’t have bicarb, then as a last resort apply a bit of toothpaste, which contains it (don’t let the dog lick the toothpaste off — it may upset their stomach).

 4. Give antihistamines as directed.